Carter907/GreenvilleRevenue-v02/README.md

         PRINT FORMATTED: previousYear, currYear
           - "Last year's competition had {0} contestants, and this year's has {1} contestants" IF (currYear > previousYear)
+            IF (currYear > 2 * previousYear)
                 PRINT
-              - "It is true that this year's competition is bigger than last year's."
+                   - "The competition is more than twice as big this year!"
             ELSE
                 PRINT
-              - "It is false that this year's competition is bigger than last year's."
+                   - "The competition is bigger than ever!"
+        ELSE
+            PRINT
+              - "A tighter race this year!
+Come out and cast your vote!"

 END Program
 END